Governance and human rights Achievements and challenges

-Since 2010, all elections have been internationally recognised.
-With German support, among other things, the framework conditions for the first local elections since 1987 were created.
-After several postponements, they took place in June 2019.
-Progress has also been made in the decentralisation process since 2012.
+All elections since 2010 have been internationally recognised.
+A basis was put in place, with support from Germany among others, for holding the first local elections since 1987.
+The elections were postponed several times but finally took place in June 2019.
+Progress has also been made on decentralisation since 2012.

 According to its constitution, Togo is a multi-party democracy with separation of powers.
 However, key decision-making powers lie with the president.
 Parliamentary and judicial controls are as yet inadequate.
 The administration of justice is strongly influenced by politics.
 Moreover, many conflicts are resolved by traditional authorities based on customary law, which contributes to uncertainty about prevailing law.

 Corruption and nepotism are widespread.
-In the Corruption Perceptions Index (External link) compiled by the non-governmental organisation Transparency International, Togo ranks 134th out of the 180 countries evaluated (2020).
-While a legal basis to fight corruption has been put in place, government authorities are currently unable, due to a lack of both human and financial resources, to enforce compliance with these laws.
+In the 2020 Corruption Perceptions Index (External link) compiled by the non-governmental organisation Transparency International, Togo ranks 134th out of the 180 countries evaluated.
+While a legal basis for fighting corruption has been put in place, government authorities are currently unable, due to a lack of both human and financial resources, to enforce compliance with these laws.

-For a long time, civil society activities were subject to major restrictions.
-It was only in the early 1990s that the first civil society organisations were able to form.
+Due to a very long period of restrictions under Gnassingbé Eyadéma, the first civil society organisations were not formed until the early 1990s.
 Today, Togo has numerous initiatives, associations and non-governmental organisations that work on a large number of different issues and are largely free in their activities.